meeshkan/hmt/README.md

 ## When should you use integration tests?

-If your app or service integrates with another app or service, integration testing is a good way to make sure that your code correctly handles input from the external source, including unexpected input.
+If your app or service integrates with another app or service, integration testing is a good way to make sure that your code correctly sends data to and handles data from the external source, including unexpected input.

 ## Some useful articles on integration testing